 If the idea of a winter beach wedding in Hawaii is appealing to you, you won't need to worry about cold weather.
-Thanks to Hawaii's tropical location, winters here aren't all that much cooler than the the rest of the year's temps; the island's "winter" technically lasts from October through April and sees more rain and cooler temperatures than the rest of the year, but not by much.
+Thanks to Hawaii's tropical location, winters aren't all that much cooler than the the rest of the year's temps; the island's "winter" technically lasts from October through April and sees more rain and cooler temperatures than the rest of the year, but not by much.
 Really, Hawaii only has two seasons—winter and summer—but the difference between the two is not dramatic.

 This means that, as far as weather is concerned, Hawaii destination weddings are a great idea at any time of year.
-Lows even in the dead of winter typically bottom out in the low 70s, with summer highs usually topping off in the upper 80s.
-The tropical location near the Equator means steady day lengths and even ocean temperatures, but each island does tend to have its own microclimates thanks to the wind patterns off the Pacific Ocean and elevation changes across mountainous terrain.
+Lows even in the middle of winter typically bottom out in the low 70s, with summer highs usually topping off in the upper 80s.
+The location near the Equator means steady day lengths and even ocean temperatures, but each island does tend to have its own microclimates thanks to the wind patterns off the Pacific Ocean and elevation changes across mountainous terrain.
 However, a Hawaii wedding has as good of a chance of being sunny and warm in December as it does in July.